checkCircle

 • Software costs for managing your crypto taxes

-The ATO recommends several best practices — such as exporting your transaction history every three months and using crypto tax software.
+The ATO recommends that you follow best practices for keeping records — such as exporting your transaction history from your exchanges and wallets every three months and using crypto tax software.

 How to lodge your crypto tax return